ShokoGh/Exploring-NCA-for-ARC-AGI/README.md

 This repository contains code and selected result visualizations from a master's thesis project investigating Neural Cellular Automata (NCA) models for ARC-AGI tasks.

-The project investigates Neural Cellular Automata (NCA) models for solving ARC-AGI tasks in a task-wise few-shot setting.
+The project investigates how a Neural Cellular Automata (NCA) model can be improved to better capture the reasoning required for solving ARC-AGI tasks in a task-wise few-shot settin.
 The experiments include baseline NCA models, learnable perception filters, extended fixed filters, color-permutation training, rotation-aware variants, dihedral augmentation, and mixed-rule selector models.

 ## Repository Structure